railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 	Whereas analytic accounts look at the past activities of the company, project management's role is to plan the future.
-	Even when there is a close link between the two (such as where a project has been planned and then completed through OpenERP)
-	they are still two different concepts, each making its own contribution to a flexible workflow.
+	Even when there is a close link between the two (such as where a project has been planned and then completed through OpenERP) they are still two different concepts, each making its own contribution to a flexible workflow.

-Most client projects are represented by:
+Most customer projects are represented by:

 * one or several analytic accounts in the accounts system for tracking the contract and its different phases,

 * one or several projects in project management for tracking the project and the different tasks to be completed.

+There is a direct link between the project and the analytic account, because for each new project created, OpenERP will automatically create the corresponding analytic account in the Projects analytic chart of accounts.
+However, you can no longer access the analytic account directly from a project.

 Creating Projects and Related Tasks
 -----------------------------------